IBM-Cloud/tf-ibm-docs/README.md

 - First, update the "[Current Release Targets](#current-release-targets)" section of this README.
 - Modify the [`build.sh`](./build.sh) script `INTERNAL_RELEASES` and `EXTERNAL_RELEASES` arrays with the new values.
 - Update [`.gitignore`](.gitignore) with the `./source/$VERSION` directory, where `$VERSION` is the value you've added to `build.sh`
+- To change the landing page version (what version Schematics uses) update the `SCHEMATICS_VERSION` and `SCHEMATICS_REPO` variables in [`build.sh`](./build.sh).
+- Update `./source/_inject-schematics.md` to indicate which version Schematics is using and is being presented to the user on the landing page.

 # Execution
 ## Manual